Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models

-\paragraph{Creativity as the ability to bridge remote associations}
+\subsection{Creativity as the Ability to Bridge Remote Associations}

-Creativity researchers have long recognized that creative ideas often arise by linking concepts that are \textit{weakly associated}, traversing longer distances in semantic space or recombining elements drawn from distinct semantic domains \parencite{mednick1962associative,koestler1964act,kenett2018going,youn2015invention}.
+Creativity researchers have long recognized that creative ideas often arise by linking concepts that are \textit{weakly associated}, traversing longer distances in semantic space or recombining elements drawn from distinct semantic domains \citep{mednick1962associative,koestler1964act,kenett2018going,youn2015invention}.
 In these associative accounts of creativity, generating novel ideas depends on how semantic memory is organized.
-Semantic retrieval is not uniform, but organized into \textit{associative hierarchies}, such that individuals with steep hierarchies prioritize dominant, conventional associates, whereas those with flatter hierarchies more readily connect distant associates \parencite{mednick1962associative}.
-Consistent with this view, highly creative individuals tend to navigate semantic space more expansively, retrieving more distant associates \parencite{beaty2021forward,gray2019forward,kenett2014investigating}, shifting flexibly across semantic subcategories \parencite{zhang2023retrieval}, and producing larger associative leaps both with and without explicit goals (\citealp[see][for a review]{beatyKenett2023associative}).
+Semantic retrieval is not uniform, but organized into \textit{associative hierarchies}, such that individuals with steep hierarchies prioritize dominant, conventional associates, whereas those with flatter hierarchies more readily connect distant associates \citep{mednick1962associative}.
+Consistent with this view, highly creative individuals tend to navigate semantic space more expansively, retrieving more distantly related concepts \citep{beaty2021forward,gray2019forward,kenett2014investigating}, shifting flexibly across semantic subcategories \citep{zhang2023retrieval}, and producing larger associative leaps both with and without explicit goals (\citealp[see][for a review]{beatyKenett2023associative}).

 Despite broad agreement that creativity benefits from bridging remote associations, interventions that systematically induce such connections remain relatively rare \citep{linsey2010study,zhan2023effects}.
-While some interventions are effective at inducing creative ideas in certain contexts \citep[e.g.,][]{zhan2023effects}, these usually focus on a few targets and inspirations, offering little coverage of the vast combinatorial space of potential mappings.
-We use cross-domain mapping as a systematic intervention to “flatten” the associative hierarchy, forcing creators to leap beyond a target domain’s well-trodden semantic neighborhood.
+While some interventions are effective at inducing creative ideas in certain contexts \citep[e.g.,][]{zhan2023effects}, they usually focus on a subset of possible targets and inspirations, offering little coverage of the vast combinatorial space of potential mappings.
+We use cross-domain mapping as a systematic intervention to ``flatten'' the associative hierarchy, forcing creators to leap beyond a target domain's well-trodden semantic neighborhood.
 Since the space of potentially useful inspirations is vast, we create a broad set of cross-domain mappings by randomly selecting pairs of source domains.
-In doing so we hope to intentionally recreate the kind of serendipity that has been shown to be so important in the history of discovery \citep{souriau1881theorie,james1880great}.
+In doing so, we hope to intentionally recreate the kind of serendipity that has been shown to be so important in the history of discovery \citep{souriau1881theorie,james1880great}.